PacSun

-Pacific Sunwear of California, LLC is an American retail clothing brand.
+Pacific Sunwear of California, LLC, commonly known as Pacsun, is an American retail clothing brand.
 The company sells lifestyle apparel, along with swim, footwear and accessories designed for teens and young adults.
-As of 2022, the company operates 325 stores in all 50 states and Puerto Rico.
-PacSun is headquartered in Anaheim, California, and operates a distribution center in Groveport, Ohio.
+As of 2022, the company operated 325 stores in all 50 states and Puerto Rico.
+PacSun is headquartered in Anaheim, California, and formerly operated a distribution center in Groveport, Ohio.
 The company's regional directors, district managers and store positions are located throughout the United States.
 The company went bankrupt in April 2016 and is now owned by Golden Gate Capital.

 History

 Initially founded by Jack Hopkins and Tom Moore in 1980, its roots can be traced back to a small surf shop in Seal Beach, California.
-PacSun built its business selling merchandise from established surf brands but later expanded to include skate and street wear labels.
+Pacsun built its business selling merchandise from established surf brands but later expanded to include skate and streetwear labels.
 The company offers products for both men and women that include: jeans, tees, tanks, polos, knits, flannels, hoodies, boardshorts, bikinis, shorts, pants, dresses, rompers, skirts, sweaters, jackets, snow apparel, shoes, sandals and accessories.
-The company went public on March 15, 1993 and at its height had over 1,300 stores in all 50 states.
-PacSun opened a second chain of stores called d.e.m.o., in 2000.
-The last of these stores closed in 2008.On February 23, 2005, the company restated results for certain periods to correct its accounting for leases.
+The company had an initial public offering on March 15, 1993 and at its height had over 1,300 stores in all 50 states.
+Pacsun opened a second chain of stores called d.e.m.o., in 2000.
+The last of these stores closed in 2008.

+On February 23, 2005, the company restated results for certain periods to correct its accounting for leases.

-In 2012, PacSun collaborated with celebrity influencers Kendall Jenner and Kylie Jenner to produce their own fashion line.
+In 2012, Pacsun collaborated with celebrity influencers Kendall Jenner and Kylie Jenner to produce their own fashion line.

-From 2009 to 2017, Gary Schoenfeld was the CEO of PacSun.
+From 2009 to 2017, Gary Schoenfeld was the CEO of Pacsun.
 Following his departure from the organization, James Gulmi became the interim CEO.

-In 2016, PacSun filed for Chapter 11 bankruptcy and reorganized through a debt-for-equity restructuring agreement with Golden Gate Capital, emerging as a privately owned company.
+In 2016, Pacsun filed for Chapter 11 bankruptcy and reorganized through a debt-for-equity restructuring agreement with Golden Gate Capital, emerging as a privately owned company.
 At the time of the bankruptcy filing, there were 593 stores with no immediate plans to close any locations.

-In 2018, PacSun merged with Eddie Bauer, also owned by Golden Gate, to form PSEB.
+In 2018, Pacsun merged with Eddie Bauer, also owned by Golden Gate, to form PSEB.
 Mike Egeck, CEO and President of Eddie Bauer, became the Chief Executive Officer of PSEB, with oversight of both the Eddie Bauer and PacSun brands.
 James Gulmi continued to serve as a PSEB director.

-In 2020, Egeck stepped down from his role of CEO, but remained as an active Board member and shareholder.
+On February 4, 2020, Egeck stepped down from his role of CEO, but remained as an active Board member and shareholder.
 PSEB announced that James Gulmi would become the interim CEO, a role he previously held from 2017 to 2018.
-At the time of the announcement, PacSun was down to 400 stores.
+At the time of the announcement, Pacsun was down to 400 stores.

+On September 25, 2020, Pacsun launched the 'Gender Neutral Shop', a unisex collection of basic clothing, graphics, pants, hoodies and sneakers.
+With this collection, the company is "taking a big step towards a more sartorially inclusive future, joining in on a generational movement of less rules and more options".